Skip to main content

 When the Door Opens

-Here I am!
+Revelation 3:20 (NIV) Here I am.
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.

 The Quiet Art of Drifting

-I don’t know about you, but I can be impressively good at losing contact with people.
-Not through arguments or falling out — more through missed messages, half‑typed replies, and the dangerous promise of “I’ll get back to them later”.
-Life gets busy, calendars fill up, new priorities appear, and suddenly it’s been six months and it feels awkward to message now… so you don’t.
-Often there’s no clear ending, just a slow, unintentional drifting apart.
+I do not know about you, but I can be impressively good at losing contact with people.
+Not through arguments or falling out, but through missed messages, half‑typed replies, and the dangerous promise of “I will get back to them later.”
+Life gets busy, calendars fill up, new priorities appear, and suddenly it has been six months and it feels awkward to message now, so you do not.
+Often there is no clear ending, just a slow, unintentional drifting apart.

 When Closeness Fades

 For many people, faith can feel much the same.
 What once felt close and alive now feels distant or quiet.
 Revelation 3 speaks directly into that space.
-Jesus addresses people who once knew him, people who were familiar with faith, but whose relationship had grown lukewarm — not hostile, not rejecting, just disengaged.
+Jesus addresses people who once knew him, people who were familiar with faith, but whose relationship had grown lukewarm.
+Not hostile.
+Not rejecting.
+Just disengaged.
 Comfortable.
 Distracted.
 Tired.

 Love That Speaks Honestly

 Before the knock, there is something important to notice.
 In Revelation 3, Jesus makes it clear that what follows comes from love.
-The honesty, the challenge, even the naming of lukewarmness is not rejection — it is care.
+The honesty, the challenge, even the naming of lukewarmness is not rejection.
+It is care.
 This is not the voice of someone withdrawing, but of someone who loves enough to speak truthfully and remain present.

 A Knock That Waits